 16.3 Phase Two: The Triggering of the Extermination

-This initial, targeted political slaughter served as the cover for the launch of the second phase: the full-scale genocide.
-The roadblocks, established with remarkable speed and coordination throughout the capital and then the country, changed their function from political hunting to ethnic filtering.
-See citation [3].
-The national ID card, with its ethnic classification, became the instrument of instant life-or-death judgment.
-The speed with which militias were armed and deployed, the prior stockpiling of weapons, and the immediate deployment of the Interahamwe all serve as irrefutable evidence, as documented in the International Criminal Tribunal for Rwanda's trial verdicts.
-This was not chaos, but a meticulously organized and centrally commanded operation.
-See citation [4].
+This initial, targeted political slaughter of moderate Hutus and prominent Tutsis served as the crucial cover for the seamless launch of the second phase: the full-scale, popular genocide against the entire Tutsi civilian population.
+As the elite soldiers were hunting the political targets, the roadblocks, which had been established with remarkable speed and coordination throughout the capital, changed their function.
+They transitioned from tools for a political hunt into instruments of ethnic filtering.
+See [citation 3].
+The national ID card, a legacy of the Belgian colonial administration with its mandatory ethnic classification, became an instant life-or-death warrant.
+The speed with which tens of thousands of Interahamwe militia members were armed with new machetes and deployed to these roadblocks, the evidence of prior stockpiling of weapons in communities across the country, and the immediate, coordinated use of radio propaganda to direct the killings all serve as irrefutable proof that this was not spontaneous chaos.
+As documented exhaustively in the trial verdicts of the International Criminal Tribunal for Rwanda, most notably that of Colonel Bagosora himself, this was a meticulously organized and centrally commanded operation to commit genocide.
+See [citation 4].